-We were formed in September 2003 to invest primarily in residential mortgage related securities issued by the Federal National Mortgage Association (more commonly known as Fannie Mae), the Federal Home Loan Mortgage Corporation (more commonly known as Freddie Mac) and the Government National Mortgage Association (more commonly known as Ginnie Mae).
+Bimini Mortgage Management, Inc. ("we", "our", "Bimini" or "Company") was formed in September 2003 to invest primarily in residential mortgage related securities issued by the Federal National Mortgage Association (more commonly known as Fannie Mae), the Federal Home Loan Mortgage Corporation (more commonly known as Freddie Mac) and the Government National Mortgage Association (more commonly known as Ginnie Mae).
 We earn returns on the spread between the yield on our assets and our costs, including the interest expense on the funds we borrow.
-We intend to borrow between eight and 12 times the amount of equity capital to attempt to enhance our returns to stockholders.
+We intend to borrow between eight and 12 times the amount of our equity capital to attempt to enhance our returns to stockholders.
+For purposes of this calculation, we treat our trust preferred securities as an equity capital equivalent.
 We are self-managed and self-advised.
 We have elected to be taxed as a real estate investment trust, or REIT, for federal income tax purposes commencing with our initial taxable period ended December 31, 2003.
 As a REIT, we generally are not subject to federal income tax on the REIT taxable income that we distribute to our stockholders.
 In evaluating our assets and their performance, our management team primarily evaluates these critical factors: asset performance in differing interest rate environments, duration of the security, yield to maturity, potential for prepayment of principal, and the market price of the investment.

-For the six and three months ended June 30, 2005, we had interest income of \$67.8 million and \$36.7 million, respectively, and interest expense of \$46.5 million and \$26.5 million, respectively.
-As of June 30, 2005, we had a weighted average yield on assets of 3.81% and a net weighted average borrowing cost of 3.14%.
-The constant prepayment rate for the portfolio was 28.4% for June 2005, which reflects the annualized proportion of principal that was prepaid.
-Prepayments on the loans underlying our mortgage related securities can alter the timing of the cash flows from the underlying loans to the Company.
+For the nine and three months ended September 30, 2005, we had interest income of \$111.4 million and \$43.6 million, respectively, and interest expense of \$80.1 million and \$33.5 million, respectively.
+As of September 30, 2005, we had a weighted average yield on assets of 4.07% and a net weighted average borrowing cost of 3.75%.
+The constant prepayment rate for the portfolio was 35.7% for September 2005, which reflects the annualized proportion of principal that was prepaid.
+Prepayments on the loans underlying our mortgage related securities can alter the timing of the cash flows from the underlying loans to us.
 As a result, we gauge the interest rate sensitivity of our assets by measuring their effective duration.
 While modified duration measures the price sensitivity of a bond to movements in interest rates, effective duration captures both the movement in interest rates and the fact that cash flows to a mortgage related security are altered when interest rates move.
 Accordingly, when the contract interest rate on a mortgage loan is substantially above prevailing interest rates in the market, the effective duration of securities collateralized by such loans can be quite low because of expected prepayments.
 Although most of the fixed-rate mortgage-backed securities in our portfolio are collateralized by loans with a lower propensity to prepay when the contract rate is above prevailing rates, their price movements track securities with like contract rates and therefore exhibit similar effective duration.
 The value of our portfolio will change as interest rates rise or fall.
 See "Qualitative and Quantitative Disclosures about Market Risk-Interest Rate Risk-Effect on Fair Value."